nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 1. Do not need to retrain model as often
 2. Model is more generalizable as it cannot just memorize labels for specific users
 3. User level cold start is much less of an issue

+#### *A Note about Item Cold Start*
+Removing the user id from the model helps generalize to more users, and also reduces user cold start.
+But what about item cold start (new item, so no item id in the model).
+To get around this, it's also possible to remove the item id from the model input and only use item features as inputs.

+This post does a great job explaining how having NO ids helps with cold start: [Solving the Cold-Start Problem using Two-Tower Neural Networks for NVIDIA’s E-Mail Recommender Systems](https://medium.com/nvidia-merlin/solving-the-cold-start-problem-using-two-tower-neural-networks-for-nvidias-e-mail-recommender-2d5b30a071a4)

+As with all things, there are tradeoffs.
+By removing the item id, you will lose a lot of rich information about how users interact with unique items.
+However, you massively reduce cold start.

+Some domains might be better or worse to keep or remove ids: Amazon has millions of products and probably thousands added each day that need to be recommended.
+They could benefit from removing unique item ids from their models.
+Netflix, on the other hand, might only have a few dozen movies added per month to their catalog.
+They might want to keep the movie id and retrain their model more frequently.

+Another possibility is to train a normal model with id embeddings, and then a second model with just features.
+You can then mix and match the results of both.

 <a id="building"></a>
 ## Building a Movie Recommender